mikemartinez99/SnakeBat/README.md

 - [Debugging](#debugging)

 ## Introduction
-This repository contains a Snakemake pipeline for calculating root mean square (RMS) power from bat acoustic energy recordings.
+This repository contains a simple one-rule Snakemake pipeline for calculating root mean square (RMS) power from bat acoustic energy recordings.
 RMS power is a widely used measure of signal intensity, allowing researchers to quantify the amplitude of bat echolocation calls over time.
 By automating RMS calcuations across large datasets, this workflow facilitates the analysis of bat activity, call structure, and energy distribution in acoustic monitoring studies in a highly reproducible manner.

 **Features**
-- Automated processing of .WAV files from multiple sessions (including continuous data, with date partitioning)
+- Automated processing of .WAV files from multiple sessions (including continuous data, with automatic date partitioning)
-- Automated segmenting of recordings based on user-defined durations
+- Automated segmenting of recordings based on user-defined durations with flexible bandpass filtering
-- Apply bandpass filtering to isolate call frequencies
 - Generate RMS and adjusted RMS energy values
 - Collate RMS metrics on a per-date basis for continuous data

 **Requirements**

-All requirements are listed in the [environment configuration file](https://github.com/mikemartinez99/SnakeBat/edit/main/env_config/snakeBat.yaml)
+All software requirements are listed in the [environment configuration file](https://github.com/mikemartinez99/SnakeBat/edit/main/env_config/snakeBat.yaml)

 ## Installation